Kathy Beale: Reception

-In a study by the Stirling Media Research Institute about violence in the media, Phil and Kathy's abusive relationship was analysed.
+In a study by the Stirling Media Research Institute about violence in the media, Phil Mitchell (Steve McFadden) and Kathy's abusive relationship was analysed.
 The explanation for Phil's alcoholism, his wife abuse, and the problems he has in relating to his son, was largely accepted as plausible.
 Women found the depiction of family life and domestic violence realistic and believable and felt that soap operas such as EastEnders should deal with important social issues.
 They judged soap operas as suitable locations for educating the public about social issues such as domestic violence.
 Phil's attendance at an AA and subsequent reconciliation with Kathy was viewed, leading some male participants to question the plausibility of the speedy reunion, "One session could hardly make Phil capable of going home and opening up his feelings to [Kathy]."
 Several focus groups attributed the need for "such a quick dramatic fix" as indicative of the ratings war with rival soap, Coronation Street.
 Phil's reconciliation with Kathy was also seen as "implausible", though at the same time "it was clearly accepted that according to the conventions of soap opera, there are no permanent solutions."
 The study reported that much group discussion centred on the Alcoholics Anonymous group scene, which was, for the most part, seen as an accurate depiction of an AA group therapy session.
 In addition, Phil's portrayal of a suffering alcoholic was also seen as realistic and a "typical portrayal of bottled-up masculinity".
 Comparatively, male participants were generally dismissive towards Kathy: "She attracted little sympathy or understanding.
 Her tendency to take some responsibility for her own plight was not countered.
 Her tale of being abused by men and her history of rapes were at best mentioned in passing, at worst treated disparagingly.
 There was a quite widely shared sense of how men and women are characterised as radically different in EastEnders and other soap operas..."
-A scene in which Kathy and her close friend Pat Evans (Pam St Clement) show their competence as electricians, a scene that allowed the characters to "re-examine past mistakes and agree that life is hell, but you've got to keep struggling, mend the electrics ('wait for a man to do a job and you'll wait forever') and have a laugh" was felt, especially in middle-class male groups, "to be a superficial kind of feminism in line with how soap operas underscore gender differences."
+A scene in which Kathy and her close friend Pat Butcher (Pam St Clement) show their competence as electricians, a scene that allowed the characters to "re-examine past mistakes and agree that life is hell, but you've got to keep struggling, mend the electrics ('wait for a man to do a job and you'll wait forever') and have a laugh" was felt, especially in middle-class male groups, "to be a superficial kind of feminism in line with how soap operas underscore gender differences."
 Gay men offered a major exception to this general indifference to Kathy's points of view; they readily espoused them.

-On 6 November 2017, Gillian Taylforth won the "Outstanding Achievement" accolade at the Inside Soap Awards.